shunnagahara/dotfiles/README.md

 # dotfiles

-This repository for Mac's environment setup
+This repository provides the setup for Shun Nagahara's Mac environment

 ## attention